A Foodcentric Life

 Black shell steamed mussels with red napkin.

-If you've only enjoyed these at a restaurant and never made them at home, now is the time.
-While traditional recipes often use only wine, sometimes I use the famous French liqueur, Pernod, for a twist on the classic recipe.
-You can skip this and stay with white wine.
-And don't buy a big bottle to experiment, get an airline sized mini bottle at a liquor store.
+If you've only enjoyed mussels at a restaurant and never made them at home, now is the time.
+While traditional recipes use only white wine, I sometimes add a splash of the classic French liqueur Pernod for a subtle twist.
+Prefer to keep it traditional?
+Just use white wine.
+And don't buy a big bottle to experiment-grab an airline-size mini bottle at the liquor store.

 Jump to: